World Cup winner Giroud ends tournament without shot on target

+World Cup winner Olivier Giroud has ended his campaign without a single shot on target in 546 minutes of action.

-The Chelsea striker played 81 minutes of Les Bleus' thrilling 4-2 final win over Croatia where his woes in front of goal continued.
+The Chelsea striker played 81 minutes of Les Bleus' thrilling 4-2 final win over Croatia on Sunday where his woes in front of goal continued.

-After failing to start France's first game against the Socceroos, Giroud was introduced into the starting XI for the second group clash against Peru – a position he did not relinquish for the remainder of the tournament.
+After failing to start France's first game against Australia, Giroud was introduced into the starting XI for the second group clash against Peru – a position he did not relinquish for the remainder of the tournament.

 While he failed to pose much in the way of a goal threat, his physical presence allowed Kylian Mbappe and Antoine Griezmann to flourish, the duo causing havoc for defences throughout Russia 2018.